Callaway Gardens: Ferry

+Drowning

+On July 4, 2009, two fellows went into the water to assist a small boy who was struggling in Robin Lake.
+One of them grabbed the boy and dragged him back to shallow water.
+The other fellow had disappeared and his body was recovered later.
+Rico Cruz, a 21-year-old from Eastpoint, Georgia drowned.

 Non-Callaway management

-Following Virginia Hand Callaway's death in 1995, George P. Fischer became the third President & CEO of Callaway Gardens.
+Following Virginia Hand Callaway's death in 1995, George P. Fischer was named the third President & CEO of Callaway Gardens.
 Fischer resigned after 7 years and was replaced on November 25, 2003, by Edward Cason Callaway, Bo's son.
 Howard H. “Bo” Callaway, who served the Gardens since January 1953, was designated chairman emeritus.

 The Ida Cason Callaway Foundation applied for and was granted conservation easements on land in 2004 and 2007 by the Georgia Forestry Commission.
-This restricts use of the land if sold.
+The easements lower property taxes and restricts use of the land if sold.
 It can only be developed to include a lodge on 15 acre.

+During the economic downturn in 2012, Callaway Gardens sold 7,000 of its 13,000 acres to remain solvent.

 Edward C. Callaway remained in charge until 2014, when he stepped down.
 Don Perry served as acting president and CEO while an executive search continued.